-- Requests for pre-service decisions should be submitted to HealthSmart Care Management Solutions, as early as possible, in advance of the service/item. - Services or items may be approved or denied in whole or in part. - One or more of the pre-service determinations may be required depending on the type of service or item. - Check with the HealthSmart Network to see if your provider is in-network.
+- Requests for pre-service decisions should be submitted to HealthSmart Care Management, as early as possible, in advance of the service/item. - Services or items may be approved or denied in whole or in part.

+- One or more of the pre-service determinations may be required depending on the type of service or item. - Check with HealthSmart to see if your provider is in-network.